-Trichotillomania is a psychological disorder characterized by repeated, irresistible urges to pull out one's own hair, resulting in visible hair loss.
-This disorder is part of the obsessive-compulsive disorder group and can affect the hair on the head, eyebrows, eyelashes and other areas of the body.
-People with trichotillomania often experience increasing tension before hair pulling and relief or satisfaction afterward.
+Trichotillomania is a mental disorder characterized by a repeated, irresistible urge to pull out one's own hair, resulting in visible hair loss.
+This disorder belongs to the group of obsessive-compulsive disorders and can affect the scalp, eyebrows, eyelashes, and other areas of the body.
+People with trichotillomania often experience increasing tension before pulling their hair and relief or gratification afterward.

 Symptoms and characteristics

-• Repeatedly pulling out your own hair , resulting in noticeable hair loss.
+- Repeated pulling out of one's own hair , leading to noticeable hair loss.

-• Increasing tension before hair pulling and relief or satisfaction afterward.
+- Increasing tension before hair pulling and relief or satisfaction afterwards.

-• Significant stress or impairment in social, occupational or other important areas of functioning.
+- Significant burden or impairment in social, occupational or other important areas of functioning.

-• Hair pulling can apply to various parts of the body , including but not limited to the scalp, eyebrows, and eyelashes.
+- Hair pulling can refer to various parts of , including but not limited to the scalp, eyebrows, and eyelashes.

-• Some sufferers experience eating the hair that has been pulled out (trichophagia), which can lead to serious digestive problems.
+- Some sufferers eat the pulled-out hairs (trichophagia), which can lead to serious digestive problems.

 Causes and risk factors

-The exact causes of trichotillomania are not known, but it is believed that a combination of genetic, neurobiological and environmental factors may contribute.
+The exact causes of trichotillomania are unknown, but it is believed that a combination of genetic, neurobiological, and environmental factors may contribute.
 Risk factors include:

-• Family history of trichotillomania or other obsessive-compulsive disorder.
+- Family history of trichotillomania or other obsessive-compulsive disorders.

-• Stress or trauma that can serve as a trigger for the behavior.
+- Stress or trauma can serve as a trigger for the behavior.

 Treatment

-• Cognitive behavioral therapy (CBT) : This form of therapy aims to change the underlying thoughts and behaviors that lead to hair pulling.
-Techniques such as the Habit Reversal Training (HRT) method are often used to teach sufferers how to recognize their impulses and replace them with other behaviors.
+- Cognitive behavioral therapy (CBT) : This form of therapy aims to change the underlying thoughts and behaviors that lead to hair pulling.
+Techniques such as habit reversal training (HRT) are often used to teach those affected how to recognize their impulses and replace them with other behaviors.

-• Medication : In some cases, medications, particularly those used to treat depression and anxiety disorders (e.g., SSRIs), may help relieve symptoms.
+- Medication : In some cases, medications, especially those used to treat depression and anxiety disorders (e.g., SSRIs), can help relieve symptoms.

-• Support groups : Communicating with other sufferers can provide additional emotional support and provide strategies for coping with the disorder.
+- Support groups : Exchanging experiences with other affected individuals can provide additional emotional support and offer strategies for coping with the disorder.

 Dealing with trichotillomania

-In addition to professional treatment, it is important that those affected and their families are informed about trichotillomania and learn to deal with the disorder in a supportive and non-judgmental manner.
-Strategies for managing stress and promoting a positive self-image can also be helpful in improving coping with the disorder.
+In addition to professional treatment, it is important that those affected and their families are educated about trichotillomania and learn to deal with the disorder in a supportive and non-judgmental way.
+Strategies for stress management and promoting a positive self-image can also be helpful in improving coping with the disorder.

 Similar terms